 Since all three bureaus work with the same FICO model, their scores are all reported on the same scale.
 The lowest possible score is 300, and the highest is 850; the average American’s score is 703.
 To help you understand what your score generally says about your credit rating, here’s Experian’s scale:

 Poor credit: 300-579

-Your credit score affects not only whether you’ll be able to get a mortgage, but the interest rate you’ll have to pay.
-If you have a poor credit score or a bad credit history (for example, missed payments or loan defaults), you’ll probably have to clean them up before you can get any sort of home loan.
-If you have fair or good credit you’ll likely be able to qualify for a mortgage, but taking steps to achieve a higher credit score will save you money over the life of your loan.
+Your credit score affects not only whether you’ll be able to get a mortgage but the interest rate you’ll have to pay.
+For example, suppose you have a poor credit score or a bad credit history (for example, missed payments or loan defaults).
+In that case, you’ll probably have to clean them up before you can get any home loan.
+On the other hand, if you have fair or good credit, you’ll likely be able to qualify for a mortgage.
+But taking steps to achieve a higher credit score will save you money over the life of your loan.

-The Credit Scores You’ll Need to Get a Mortgage
+Minimum Credit Score You’ll Need to Get a Mortgage

-A first look at the raw statistics aren’t encouraging for those with poor credit scores.
+A first look at the raw statistics aren’t encouraging for those with a poor credit score.
 According to the Federal Reserve, 90% of mortgages originated in the first three months of 2019 went to applicants with a credit score of 650 or above.
-Three quarters of them went to applicants with a score of at least 700.
+Three-quarters of them went to applicants with a score of at least 700.

 Here’s what to expect.

 With an exceptional, very good, or good credit score of 700+, you’re eligible for the best conventional loans (fixed or adjustable rate mortgages that a government agency doesn’t guarantee).